TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-on-premises/redhat-rhel-centos.md

 ```
 The name of the role can be "tyk" and say yes to make it a superuser

-Create a matching DB, Postgres authentication system assumes by default that for any role used to log in, that role will have a database with the same name which it can access.
+Create a matching DB with the same name.
+Postgres authentication system assumes by default that for any role used to log in, that role will have a database with the same name which it can access.
 ```bash
 sudo -u postgres createdb tyk
 ```